GarudaKurt/UCMN-CPE-SIGNLANGUAGE-WEB-APP/README.md

-py -m pip install flask speechrecognition requests pyaudio
+Execute this command in your terminal: py -m pip install -r requirements.txt